Montrose Houston Neighborhood Guide

 - Baylor College of Medicine Academy at Ryan at 2610 Elgin St. BCMAR is a magnet middle school located in the campus where Ryan Middle School once stood.
 A relatively new school, it offers offers a unique Medical Magnet program that is centered on a health science based curriculum.

 - Lamar High School at 3325 Westheimer Rd.
-Home to the Lamar Redskins, this high school has one of the best Athletics programs in the area.
-Lamar also boasts of the oldest lacrosse programs in Texas.
-It has a GreatSchools.org rating of 7/10.
+Home to the Lamar Texans, this high school has one of the best Athletics programs in the area and boasts of the oldest lacrosse programs in Texas.
+Lamar is also an International Baccalaureate World School, serving the IB Diploma Programme.
+The school also offers a business management magnet program, a neighborhood program, and an Advanced Placement program.

 - High School for the Performing and Visual Arts at 4001 Stanford St. Also known as HSPVA, this school boasts of “an academic program with concentrated training in the arts.”
 HSPVA is divided into six departments, including creative writing, vocal music, instrumental music, dance, theater, and visual arts.